 Tip 3: Make a schedule of study topics.
 Include time to study each of the Big 9, time to take practice tests, and time for final review.
 Here’s a sample study schedule:

 Tip 4: Adjust the schedule based on your strengths and weaknesses.
-Some of the topics in the Big 9 contain more content than others.
-That’s why we gave some areas their own week but combined two areas during other weeks.
-However, your own personal strengths and weaknesses should affect your schedule, too.
+Some of the topics in the Big 9 are “bigger” than others.
+That’s why we gave some areas (receptive and expressive language and swallowing and feeding) their own weeks but combined two areas during other weeks.
+Your own personal strengths and weaknesses should affect your schedule too.
 For example, if you just finished a great course on swallowing, you might not need as much time to study that area.
 If you’ve never seen a voice patient and didn’t love that class, you might need to allot more time to make sure you cover that area.

 Tip 5: When you study, interact with your materials.
 Make flashcards, draw pictures, explain a concept to a study buddy, or answer questions out loud to yourself.
 Active studying works better than passive studying!